danielzlatanov/figure-out-my-number/README.md

 # figure-out-my-number
-A fun simple 'Guess my Number' console game.
+A fun and simple 'Guess my Number' console game.